-The PM no longer can say he has the West in his heart
+Trudeau can no longer say he has the West in his heart

-Eden Robinson is the author of Monkey Beach and Son of a Trickster (Knopf Canada)
+Eden Robinson is the author of Monkey Beach and Son of a Trickster.

 My father was a Public Works foreman in B.C.
 In the winter, our reserve had one snowplow.
 If the weather was awful, he’d spend 12 to 18 hours going up and down the sleepy, snowy streets of Kitamaat Village, population about 600 souls.
 When I missed him, I’d hop on his machine after school and sit beside him.
 We’d shout at each other over the metallic rumbling and clanking, our mouths pouring white steam like two tea kettles ready to whistle.